jayrbolton/ui-system-proto-tmp/README.md

 ## state.on(prop, fn)

 Call the function `fn` each time the property `prop` gets updated in the state.
-This will also call `fn` immediately if the prop is currently present in `state`.
+This will also call `fn` immediately for the current value of the prop.

 ```js
 bc.on('count', (c) => console.log('count updated to', c))